itchio/itch/docs/developing/getting-started.md

 Finally, some environment variables change the behavior of the application, there's a list in [environment-variables.md](environment-variables.md)

-> Tip:
->
-> When running from msys, `export OS=cygwin` to see log output

 ## Compiling

 TypeScript sources and static assets live in `src`.

+They're compiled and bundled by [parcel](https://parceljs.org/).
-In development, files are built as they're required, by [electron-compile](https://github.com/electron/electron-compile).

-In production, they're precompiled with the `compile` script in `package.json`.
+In development, files are recompiled automatically and the chrome side is served over HTTP.
+In production, they're precompiled (by `src/init.js` in both cases).

 ### Live reload / Hot module reload